 PLEASE COMPLETE, DATE, SIGN AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE: $\boxtimes$
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE: \boxtimes

-PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-Proposal 1 FOR ALL AGAINST ALL FOR ALL EXCEPT 1ay, Jr. Pickle nberg Vachtel CONTROL ID: REQUEST ID: Proposal 2 FOR AGAINST ABSTAIN compensation, as d nding advisory basis, the Company's executive escribed in the Proxy Statement; and Proposal 3 FOR AGAINST ABSTAIN accounting firm, as eznick LLP an independent registered public the Company's independent registered public fiscal year ending December 31, 2017.
-Proposal 4 usiness as may properly come before the Annual journment(s) thereof. may properly come before the Meet t THE BOARD OF DIRECTORS I norized to vote upon such other business as ng, and any adjournment or adjournments nereof.
-RECOMMENDS A VOTE "FOR ALL" AND "FOR" PROPOSALS 2 AND 3.
-IMI Prox sign give corp sign pers PORTANT: Play.
-When sharing as executor full title as soorate name by er is a partner on. ease sign exact es are held jo r, administrate such.
-If the si r duly authoriz ship, please s Name of Share EAN TO ATTEND THE MEETING: ESS CHANGE New Address (if plicable): tly as your name or names appear on this bintly, each holder should sign.
-When or, attorney, trustee or guardian, please gner is a corporation, please sign full zed officer, giving full title as such.
-If ign in partnership name by authorized , 2017 eholder and/or Joint Tenant) e of Shareholder)
+PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR AGAINST FOR ALL Proposal 1 ALL ALL EXCEPT Elect six directors of the Company to hold office until their П П respective successors shall have been duly elected and qualified; Mark T Krial CONTROL ID: Charles A. May, Jr. William H. Pickle REQUEST ID: Sandor Rosenberg Bonnie K. Wachtel James D. Wester П FOR Proposal 2 AGAINST ABSTAIN Approve, on a non-binding advisory basis, the Company's executive compensation, as described in the Proxy Statement; and FOR Proposal 3 AGAINST ABSTAIN Ratification of CohnReznick LLP, an independent registered public accounting firm, as the Company's independent registered public П П П accountants for the fiscal year ending December 31, 2018; and Proposal 4 Transact such other business as may properly come before the Annual Meeting and any adjournment(s) thereof.
+MARK "X" HERE IF YOU PLAN TO ATTEND THE MEETING: \square In their discretion, the proxies are authorized to vote upon such other business as may MARK HERE FOR ADDRESS CHANGE ☐ New Address (if properly come before the Meeting, and any adjournment or adjournments thereof. applicable): THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR ALL" NOMINEES IN PROPOSAL 1, AND "FOR" PROPOSALS 2 AND 3 IMPORTANT: Please sign exactly as your name or names appear on this Proxy.
+When shares are held jointly, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
+If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.
+Dated: , 2018 (Print Name of Shareholder and/or Joint Tenant) (Signature of Shareholder) (Second Signature if held jointly)